Wijnandvdm/nom-stats/README.md

 ## To Do
 - possibility to put folders in folders and have them represented that way in the index.html dynamically
-- Preparation steps still becomes visible even though a recipe doesn't have the key in the yaml file.
-Better solution would be to not "Preparation steps" at all on the page if there is no "steps" key in the recipe yaml file.
 - ingredients.yaml file as csv file?